timescale/docs/timescaledb/how-to-guides/continuous-aggregates/hierarchical-continuous-aggregates.md

 # Hierarchical continuous aggregates

 You can create continuous aggregates on top of other continuous aggregates.
-This allows you to summarize data at different granularities.
+This allows you to summarize data at different levels of granularity.
 For example, you might have an hourly continuous aggregate that summarizes minute-by-minute data.
 To get a daily summary, you can create a new continuous aggregate on top of your hourly aggregate.
 This is more efficient than creating the daily aggregate on top of the original hypertable, because you can reuse the calculations from the hourly aggregate.

 This feature is available in TimescaleDB 2.9 and above.